2021: Issues and Options and second Call for Sites

 We also ran a second ‘Call for Sites’ exercise alongside the Issues and Options consultation.
 This invited suggestions for sites to be considered for allocation for housing or employment development.

-You can find out more on our Call for Sites survey page, and we will publish the sites submitted in the 2021 Call for Sites there: Call for Sites 2021.
+You can find out more about this exercise and view the sites that were suggested on our Call for Sites survey page Call for Sites 2021.

 Sites submitted in this Call for Sites are being assessed in our Strategic Housing and Economic Land Availability Assessment (SHELAA).
-A draft of the SHELAA study should be available for comment in mid 2022.
+A draft of the SHELAA study should be available for comment in early 2023.
 You can find out more about the SHELAA by reading the methodology report which explains what the study is and how we will produce it.